Is the Amex Platinum worth the yearly fee?

-After approval for The Platinum Card® from American Express, you can earn 60,000 Membership Rewards points when you spend $5,000 within three months of account opening.
-This generous welcome bonus is awarded on top of the points you earn for regular spending.
+As a new cardholder, you can earn 100,000 Membership Rewards points when you spend $6,000 within six months of account opening.
+You can earn this generous welcome bonus on top of the points you earn for regular spending.

 Broad airport lounge access

-One area where The Platinum Card® from American Express really stands out is in the airport lounge access it offers.
-Where many top travel credit cards only offer a Priority Pass Select membership, this card takes airport lounge membership a step further.
+One area where the Amex Platinum really stands out is airport lounge access.
+While many top travel credit cards only offer a Priority Pass Select membership, this card takes airport lounge membership a step further.
 For instance, you’ll receive not only Priority Pass Select membership, but also access to Amex Centurion Lounges, Delta Sky Clubs when you fly with Delta Air Lines and many other lounges.

 Automatic Gold status with Hilton and Marriott

-If you frequently stay with major hotel brands, you’ll enjoy Gold elite status with both the Marriott Bonvoy and Hilton Honors programs, which you’ll receive just for being a Platinum Card cardholder.
-This status can help you secure elite loyalty perks when you stay with hotels with either brand, but having automatic status will also help you climb the ladder toward higher levels of elite status even faster.
+You’ll enjoy Gold elite status with both Marriott Bonvoy and Hilton Honors just for being an Amex Platinum cardmember.
+This status level can help you secure luxurious perks and help you reach higher levels of elite status faster.

 Important travel insurance benefits

 Before you apply, take the time to compare top travel credit cards to determine which ones might work best for your needs.
-The Platinum Card® from American Express could be ideal based on the way you travel and spend your rewards, but make sure you’re informed before committing to the price tag, even with the valuable benefits you’ll receive in return.
+Be sure you’re informed before committing to an annual price tag, even with the valuable benefits you’ll receive in return.